 It’s no Gibson, but this beautiful-looking guitar provides a lot of value at this price point – at around $200, there are quite a few good things to say about this Les Paul copy.

-First things first, while this guitar doesn’t come in any other colors, they really did this one color they do offer justice.
-I am a huge fan of the emerald green finish, and with the flamed top, it looks more expensive than it actually is.
+First things first, while this guitar doesn’t come in very many colors, they really did this one justice.
+I am a huge fan of its finish, and with the flamed top, it looks more expensive than it actually is.

 For being so low-cost, the construction is quite decent, and the neck is pretty thin compared to other Les Paul clones out there.
 Some people prefer a thicker neck, but for others, it might be a feature they dislike about real Les Paul, so having something more comfortable is always a good thing, especially for beginners.

-The pickups on this guitar aren’t anything to write home about, but these are something that can be swapped out, just like the tuners, if you believe they can use an upgrade.
+The pickups on this guitar aren’t anything to write home about, but they can be swapped out, just like the tuners, if you believe they can use an upgrade.

 Be sure to check out my guide on how to choose new guitar pickups to learn more about them.